anthli/diffr/README.md

-# Diffr
+# diffr-server
 Just another diff tool.

-Diffr is a web application to help visualize the diff between two bodies of text.
+diffr is a web application to help visualize the diff between two bodies of text.

 ### Introduction